shaoster/stairs/README.md

 # Getting Started

-Run `source setup.sh` in the root of this repository to get the right dependencies.
+Run `source setup.sh` in the root of this repository to get the right dependencies and set up command shortcuts.

+## Command Shortcuts (from setup.sh)
-Run `run` in the created virtual environment to start the dev server.
+`run`: starts the dev server.
+`migrate`: runs the admin migration command.

 # Info